elastic/cloudbeat/.github/pull_request_template.md

 ### Screenshot/Data
 <!--
-If this PR adds a new feature, please add an example screenshot or data (findings json for exmaple).
+If this PR adds a new feature, please add an example screenshot or data (findings json for example).
 -->